Memorial Hermann Memorial City Medical Center

-The Memorial Hermann Memorial City Medical Center is a hospital in Memorial City, Houston, Texas.
+The Memorial Hermann Memorial City Medical Center is a hospital located in Memorial City, Houston, Texas.
+This complex is the tallest hospital in the United States of America.
 It is a part of the Memorial Hermann Healthcare System and houses the system's headquarters.
 Pediatric care to the hospital is provided by doctors from Children's Memorial Hermann Hospital which treats infants, children, teens, and young adults age 0-21.

 History

 The hospital opened in 1971 as Memorial City General Hospital and took its current name in 1988.
 As of 2007 it had 527 beds and cares for over 25,000 patients per year.

 In July 2006 the hospital system and MetroNational Corp. announced plans to build the Memorial Hermann Tower.
 As of July 2010, the tenant space in the Memorial City complex had an occupancy rate of 65-70%.
 On July 9, 2010 the hospital system entered into a lease for over 800000 sqft of office space with MetroNational Corp., involving the building formerly named the North Tower and the Medical Office Buildings 1–4 on the Memorial City campus.
 The hospital system continued to use Transwestern to handle the leasing and management.
 The new Memorial Hermann tower was scheduled to open on December 6, 2009.

 In 2013 the hospital was ranked No. 5 in the NerdWallet list of the ten most affordable hospitals in the State of Texas.